storj/docs/app/(docs)/node/get-started/install-node-software/cli/storage-node/page.md

 {% tabs %}
 {% tab label="Linux" %}
 {% callout type="danger"  %}
 **Linux Users:** You **must** static mount via /etc/fstab.
 Failure to do so will put you in high risk of failing audits and getting disqualified.
+The mount options must include `exec` permission.
 Here's how to do that: [](docId:nZeFxmawYPdgkwUPy6f9s)
 {% /callout %}

 {% callout type="info"  %}
-You need to allow an execution for the `bin` subfolder in your storage location Replace the `<storage-dir>` with your parameter.
+You need to allow an execution for the `bin` subfolder in your storage location.
+The disk mount options must include `exec` permission.
+Replace the `<storage-dir>` with your parameter.

 ```shell